Overtraining in Ultra-Runners

 However, certain supplements like the ones mentioned above may help in preventing overtraining to a certain extent.

-The 1-2-3 Punch for Supplements to Prevent Overtraining
+The 1-2-3 Punch of Supplements to Prevent Overtraining

 T-30 – T-30 is a daily endurance supplement designed to improve endurance performance, decrease muscle breakdown, and prevent overtraining.
 T-30 contains BCAAs, Rhodiola Rosea, and MANY more beneficial ingredients for endurance athletes.